Sidney Sonnino: Early political career

 Sonnino was elected in the Italian Chamber of Deputies for the first time in the general elections in May 1880, from the constituency of San Casciano in Val di Pesa.
 He belonged to the chamber to September 1919 from the XIV to XXIV legislature and supported universal suffrage.
 Sonnino soon became one of the leading opponents of the Liberal Left.
-As a strict constitutionalist, he favoured strong government to resist pressure of special interests, which made him a conservative liberal.
+As a strict constitutionalist, he favoured a strong government to resist the pressure of special interests, which made him a conservative liberal.

 In December 1893, he became Minister of Finance (December 1893 – June 1894) and Minister of the Treasury (December 1893 – March 1896) in the government of Francesco Crispi and tried to solve the Banca Romana scandal.
 Sonnino envisaged establishing a single bank of issue, but the main priority of his bank reform was to rapidly solve the financial problems of the Banca Romana and to cover up the scandal that involved the political class, rather than to design a new national banking system.
-The newly-established Banca d'Italia was the result of a merger of three existing banks of issue (the Banca Nazionale and two banks from Tuscany).
-Regional interests were still strong, which caused the compromise of plurality of note issuance with the Banco di Napoli and the Banco di Sicilia and th provision for tighter state control.
+The newly established Banca d'Italia was the result of a merger of three existing banks of issue (the Banca Nazionale and two banks from Tuscany).
+Regional interests were still strong, which caused the compromise of the plurality of note issuance with the Banco di Napoli and the Banco di Sicilia and the provision for tighter state control.

 As Minister of the Treasury, Sonnino restructured public finances, imposed new taxes and cut public spending.
 The budget deficit was sharply reduced from 174 million lire in 1893–94 to 36 million in 1896–97.
 After the fall of the Crispi government as a result of the lost Battle of Adwa in March 1896, he served as the leader of the opposition conservatives against the liberal Giovanni Giolitti.
 In January 1897, Sonnino published an article, Torniamo allo Statuto (Let's go back to the Statute), in which he sounded the alarm about the threats that the clergy, the republicans and the socialists posed to liberalism.
 He called for the abolition of the parliamentary government and the return of the royal prerogative to appoint and to dismiss the prime minister without consulting parliament, which he considered to be the only possible way to avert the danger.
 In 1901, he founded a new major newspaper, Il Giornale d'Italia.